 Question 1: Is it possible to earn an LLB in two years?

-Ans: No, It takes full time three-year to complete.
+Ans: No, It takes full-time and three-year to complete.

 Question 2: Is LLB possible after 12th?